jnieus01/hacklytics24/README.md

 - **Gradio**: For creating the web interface that users interact with.
 - **Langchain**: For leveraging advanced language models in processing user queries.
-- **Ares API**: To fetch real-time hotel data based on the processed queries.
+- **Traversaal Ares API**: To fetch real-time hotel data based on the processed queries.

 ### Core Functions